datahappy1/dummy_file_generator/README.md

 You need to set the PYTHONPATH like this:
 `set PYTHONPATH=%PYTHONPATH%;C:\dummy_file_generator\`<br />
 <br />
-A permanent solution is to:
+A permanent solution is to:<br />
--Go to the Windows menu, right-click on “Computer” and select “Properties”:
+-Go to the Windows menu, right-click on “Computer” and select “Properties”:<br />
--From the computer properties dialog, select “Advanced system settings” on the left:
+-From the computer properties dialog, select “Advanced system settings” on the left:<br />
--From the advanced system settings dialog, choose the “Environment variables” button:
+-From the advanced system settings dialog, choose the “Environment variables” button:<br />
--In the Environment variables dialog, click the “New” button in the top half of the dialog, to make a new user variable:
+-In the Environment variables dialog, click the “New” button in the top half of the dialog, to make a new user variable:<br />
 -Give the variable name as PYTHONPATH and the value is the path to the code directory.
-Choose OK and OK again to save this variable.
+Choose OK and OK again to save this variable.<br />
 -Now open a cmd Window (Windows key, then type cmd and press Return).
-Type: `echo %PYTHONPATH%` to confirm the environment variable is correctly set.
+Type: `echo %PYTHONPATH%` to confirm the environment variable is correctly set.<br />
-*This tutorial was taken from https://bic-berkeley.github.io/psych-214-fall-2016/using_pythonpath.html
+*This Pythonpath tutorial was taken from https://bic-berkeley.github.io/psych-214-fall-2016/using_pythonpath.html
 <br />
 <br />
 On Linux:<br />